-Form 8716(Rev. March 2004) Department of the Treasury Internal Revenue Service Election To Have a Tax Year Other Than a Required Tax Year OMB No. 1545-1036 Name Employer dentification number Type Print Number, street, and room or suite no. (or P.O. box number if mail is not delivered to street address) City or town, state, and ZIP code 1 Partnership S corporation (or C corporation electing to be an S corporation) Personal service corporation (PSC) 2 Name and telephone number (includi be called for information: ng area code of person who may inter ending date of the tax year for the entity's last filed return.
-A new entity should enter the nding date of the tax year it is adopting.
-Day Year Month ı Day 4 Ente er ending date of required tax year determined ur nder section 441(i), 706(b), or 1378 for v tion 444(a) Election.
-Check the applicable box and which the election will be effective that the entity Adopting is (s Month Day Year alties of perjury, I declare that the entity named above has a my knowledge and belief, true, correct, and complete. author rized me to make this election under section 4 44(a), and that the ne statements s made are, to Signature and title (see instructions) Date 9 General Instructions Section references are to the Internal Revenue Code unless otherwise noted.
+- Type or Print Number, street, and room or suite no. (or P.O. box number if mail is not delivered to street address) City or town, state, and ZIP code 1 Check applicable box to indicate type of entity: 2 Name and telephone number be called for information: ncluding area code) of person who may S corporation (or C corporation electing to be an S corporation) Personal service corporation (PSC) 3 Enter ending date of the tax year for the entity's last filed return.
+A new entity should enter the Month Day Year end ending date of the tax year it is adopting Month [ Day 4 Enter ending date of required tax year determined under section 441(i), 706(b), or 1378 5 Section 444(a) Election.
+Check the applicable box and enter the ending date of the first tax Day Year ear for which the election will be effective that the entity is (see instructions): Adopting Retaining Cha nging to

+Under penalties of perjury, I declare that the entity named above has authorized me to make this election under section 444(a), and that the statements made are, to the best of my knowledge and belief, true, correct, and complete.

+Signature and title (see instructions)

+General Instructions

+Section references are to the Internal Revenue Code unless otherwise noted.

-Purpose of Form Form 8716 is filed by partnerships, S corporations, and personal service corporations (as defined in section 441(i)(2)) to elect under section 444 to have a tax year other than a required tax year When To File Form 8716 must be signed and filed by itself by the earlier of:
+Purpose of Form

+Form 8716 is filed by partnerships, S corporations, and personal service corporations (as defined in section 441(i)(2)) to elect under section 444 to have a tax year other than a required tax year.

+When To File

+Form 8716 must be signed and filed by the earlier of:

-- 1. The 15th day of the 5th month following the month that includes the 1st day of the tax year the election will be effective or - 2.
-The due date (not including extensions) of the income tax return for the tax year resulting from the section 444 election.
+1. The 15th day of the 5th month following the month that includes the 1st day of the tax year the election will be effective or

+2. The due date (not including extensions) of the income tax return for the tax year resulting from the section 444 election.

 Items 1 and 2 relate to the tax year, or the return for the tax year, for which the ending date is entered on line 5 above.

 Under Regulations section 301.9100-2, the entity is automatically granted a 12-month extension to make an election on Form 8716.
-To obtain an extension, type or legibly print "Filed Pursuant To Section 301.9100-2" at the top of a properly prepared Form 8716, and file the form within 12 months of the original due date.
-Where To File File Form 8716 with the Internal Revenue Service Center at the applicable address shown below.
+To obtain an extension, type or legibly print "Filed Pursuant To Section 301.9100-2" at the top of Form 8716, and file the form within 12 months of the original due date.

+Where To File

+File Form 8716 at the applicable IRS address shown below.